olekslukian/olekslukian/readme.md

 Now i'm learning frontend/web development, javaScript, CSS, HTML, especially Javascript.

-In plans learn React, Angular, Vue and Node.
+Improving myself in React, in future it will be Angular, Vue, react Native.

 Now i learn everything by myself.